OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 |GS| window.
 Click on the layer (e.g. *ne_10m_land*), then select the
 :guilabel:`Publishing` tab and change the :guilabel:`Default Style` box to the name of the style you uploaded in the previous section.
-Now go to the Layer Preview page to check that it looks good.
+Now click :guilabel:`Save` and go to the Layer Preview page to check that it looks good.

 .. note:: There are example style files for all of the example Natural Earth layers in :file:`/usr/local/share/geoserver`.